MasoniteFramework/docs/whats-new/masonite-13.md

 ## 10. Added Queues and Jobs

 Masonite now ships with a `QueueManager` class which can be used to build queue drivers.
 Masonite ships with an `async` driver which sends jobs to a background thread.
 These queues can process Jobs which ca be created with the new `craft job` command.
-See the "Queues and Jobs" documentation for more information.
+See the [Queues and Jobs](/queues.md) documentation for more information.